SinaC/TetriNET/readme.txt

 client/server version when registering
 SinaCSpecials: use gravity when board has enough holes or when to high + zebra + clear column + confusion + darkness + immunity + left gravity + mutation
-WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot Confusion could be managed client-side
-Add Pentominos (http://en.wikipedia.org/wiki/Pentomino)
-New options: random blocks clear count, mutation count, darkness time, confusion time, immunity time, random spawn orientation
+WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot Confusion could be managed in client instead of GUI Add Pentominos (http://en.wikipedia.org/wiki/Pentomino) New options: random blocks clear count, mutation count, darkness time, confusion time, immunity time, random spawn orientation
 Solo mode (score, t-spin)